 In birding terms South Africa is a must for both the world lister and the leisure birder.
 For the leisure birder it’s a wonderfully diverse destination in which to see a lot of birds as well as some of Africa’s iconic mammal species in a seemingly endless array of habitat types.
 For the world lister however, South Africa is important for the high levels of endemism which make it the most important country on the continent in terms of endemic and near-endemic species.
 These include 19 true endemics; two breeding endemics; one seasonal endemic; and 45 near-endemics.
 These are spread out over a large geographical region, and it’s a given that any tour which aims to give a chance for almost all of them is going to be long and cover huge distances.
 With this almost outrageous goal in mind we have come up with this tour, a mega-birding tour, which will give participants a chance of seeing virtually all of the endemics and a large proportion of the near-endemics.
 It’s divided into two parts, Western and Eastern, which run back-to-back.
 The Western section starts in the regional town of Upington in the Northern Cape, with a night in Augrabies Falls National Park before heading westwards to Springbok in Namaqualand, then on to Calvinia in the heart of Bushmanland and then down to the West Coast and the Cape Peninsula before heading eastwards to the Agulhas Plain and the start of the Garden Route, where we begin to get a taste of what the eastern side of the country has to offer.
 Follow on from here on our Eastern Endemics tour…

-Starts in Johannesburg (O R Tambo International Airport) on the morning of the 7th November 2020 / 6th November 2021 in time for a connecting flight to Upington.
-Ends at George Airport on the 19th November 2020 / 18th November 2021 in time for afternoon connecting flights to Durban (to continue with the Eastern SA Endemics Tour) or Johannesburg.
+Starts in Johannesburg (O R Tambo International Airport) on the first morning of the tour in time for a connecting flight to Upington.
+Ends at George Airport on the last day of the tour in time for afternoon connecting flights to Durban (to continue with the Eastern SA Endemics Tour) or Johannesburg.
 Please check with use before booking any flights.